1984–85 All-Ireland Senior Club Hurling Championship

 The 1984–85 All-Ireland Senior Club Hurling Championship was the 15th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
 The championship began on 30 September 1984 and ended on 24 March 1985.

-Ballyhale Shamrocks from Kilkenny were the defending champions, however, they failed to qualify after being beaten by St. Martin's in the Kilkenny Championship.
+Ballyhale Shamrocks of Kilkenny were the defending champions, however, they failed to qualify after being beaten by St Martin's in the 1984 Kilkenny SHC final.

-On 24 March 1985, St. Martin's won the championship after a 1–13 to 1–10 defeat of Castlegar in the All-Ireland final replay at Semple Stadium.
-It remains their only All-Ireland title.
+The All-Ireland final, a replay, was played at Semple Stadium in Thurles on 24 March 1985, between St Martin's of Kilkenny and Castlegar of Galway, in what was a first championship meeting between the teams.
+St Martin's won the match by 1–13 to 1–10 to claim their only title.

-Tom Moran from the St. Martin's club was the championship's top scorer with 7–16.
+Tom Moran was the championship's top scorer with 7–16.